vishvAsa/kalpAntaram/kANe/v2p1/07_Upanayana.md

 329

-therefore derisively called 'tirthakaka ( crows at a saored place ),' as the Mahabhaṣya states.[^784]
+therefore derisively called 'tirthakaka ( crows at a sacred place ),' as the Mahabhaṣya states.[^784]

 As the study of the Veda was & duty enjoined upon a brahmana, so teaching Veda to another was a duty.
 Medhātithi on Manu (II.
 113 ) quotes & Vedic text 7** 'He who having studied the Veda would not teach one who requests him to do so would be one who destroys his own good aots (i.e. would lose the benefit thereof), would shut the door leading to happiness; therefore he should teach; it leads to great glory'.
 When Satyakāma Jābāla did not teach his pupil Upakosala anything for twelve years, though the latter served asaiduously by attending to the sacred fires of the teacher, the teacher's wife remonstrated with the busband by saying this student bas worked hard and attended the fires, may the fires not congure you and order you to teach him the vidyā he desires' (Cbān, Up.
 IV.
 10. 1-2).
 The Praśna Up.
 798 VI, 1 gives expression to the view that if a teacher keeps back anything he knows he dries up entirely.
 The Āp.
 Dh.
 S. I. 4.
 14. 2-3 expressly prescribes the teacher whom a student asks for instruction should not refuse him, if he finds no defect in the student.'
 787 Ap.
 Dh, s.
 (I. 2.
 8. 25-28 ) lays down certain excellent rules for the teacher "the teacher, anxious for the welfare of the student as if he were his son, should atten tively impart learning to the student without hiding anything from him in all matters of duty; nor should the teacher restrain the student for his own work in such a way as to cause obstacles in his study except in seasons of distress.
 A teacher becomes no teacher if he avoids giving instruction' (1. e, he may be abandoned ).
 The Dronaparva (50.21 ) says that a pupil oomes only after the son socording to the idea of those